Lina Wertmüller died in December 2021, aged 93.

-If the reason it makes you laugh is also the same that makes you cry, that thing is called a monument.
+If the reason it makes you laugh is also the same that makes you cry, that thing is called a masterpiece.

-This year, in 2020, as the lady is turning 92, she was eventually awarded an Academy Honorary Award at the 92nd Academy Awards.
+As the lady turned 92 in 2020, she was eventually awarded an Academy Honorary Award at the 92nd Academy Awards.

-But again, the ceremony took part separately from the official Oscars night.
+But then again, the ceremony took part separately from the official Oscars night.

-When it comes to accolades, apart from one minor award called Vela d’argento she was given in 1963 for her first movie I basilischi – Lina Wertmüller received no formal recognition whatsoever in Italy until she turned 80, just to be granted, from 2008 on, a series of honorary awards.
+When it comes to accolades, apart from one minor award called Vela d’argento she was given in 1963 for her first movie I basilischi – Lina Wertmüller received no formal recognition in Italy until she turned 80, as she was granted, from 2008 on, a series of honorary awards.

-All through her career, she received awards from the US, Switzerland and even Iran, and she was awarded at the Berlin International Film Festival in the 80s.
+Throughout her career, she received awards from the US, Switzerland and even Iran, and she was awarded at the Berlin International Film Festival in the 1980s.

 She received nothing from notoriously cinephile France.

-She was never actually awarded Best Director for anything, which is questionable, to say the least, and frankly suspicious to say the most, given that the two main outstanding actors she launched, Giancarlo Giannini and late Mariangela Melato, were awarded a total of 8 awards for their work in films directed by herself.
+She was actually never awarded Best Director for anything at all, which is questionable, to say the least, and frankly suspicious to say the most, given that the two main outstanding actors she launched, Giancarlo Giannini and the late Mariangela Melato, were awarded a total of 8 awards for their work in various films directed by her.

 The thing is, look at history.

 What’s the point of giving Charlie Chaplin’s The Great Dictator the Outstanding Production Oscar in 1941, when you can reward the romantic psychological thriller Rebecca instead?

-But 79 years on, tell me which one your kids will have certainly heard about.
+But after all these years, tell me which one your kids will have certainly heard about.

-Madam, this is such a huge honour for me.
+Madam, what a huge honour this is for me.
 I’m quite frightened, to be honest.